Rithika-tech-projects/Steganography/README.md

 - Scikit Image

+- Create a images folder with atleat 5 images in it.

  # How It Works

 * This project utilizes AI-based image selection and steganography techniques to hide messages inside images securely.
 Below is an overview of the working process: